T-racey/100-days-of-code/log.md

 I really need to accelerate the feeling of being comfortable with not knowing everything.
 It also feels incredibly strange to be permitted to Google the answer.

+### Day 17: March 17th 2023
+**Today's Progress:**

+It started with a :kiss: I mean quiz, to check learning so far - I definitely have some knowledge gaps.
+After a re-cap of topics covered this week we dived into my first hackathon.
+This week, we had to use JavaScript to create a Rock, Paper, Scissors game.

+We mastered git (only kidding).
+We progressed our understanding of Git and managed to send commits up and down and we also managed a fair number of the required tasks.
+I have weekend homework and I'm looking forward to cementing some concepts over the weekend.

+👉 Other resources and tools which were new to me today are:

+My coding partner showed me how to preview this log before pushing changes and noticing errors after the event.

+**Thoughts:**

+Today I discovered that sometimes Chat GPT can mess up and send you answers to a question you did not ask.
+I'd like to say we are only human but ....